eaglesky/CodingPractices/AlgorithmsReview.md

     * The dividend is INT_MIN and the divisor is -1.
 The quotient will overflow.
 This is the only overflow case.
     * The dividend is INT_MIN and the divisor is 1.
 The quotient will not underflow, which is INT_MIN.
 But this case should be noticed.
   * Powers of zero.
 Zero to the zero power equals ONE.
 Zero to any positive powers equals ZERO.
 Zero to any negative powers is UNDEFINED.
-  * Negation could overflow if the variable is MIN_VALUE.
+  * Negation & absolute could overflow if the variable is MIN_VALUE.
+Simple way to deal with it is to cast the original value into larger primitive type before negation or getting absolute value.
+Or if we are certain that the original value n is non-positive, and n is the exponent, then use `-n = -(n + 1) + 1`.
-  * Handling overflows:
+  * General ways to handle overflows:
     * Use larger primitive types.
 E.g. Use Long for Int, Double for float.
     * Use unsigned primitive types.
+Note: Java doesn't have them.
 * About decimals(numbers that have decimal point in them).
 They can not precisely represented by double/float, especially when it is equal to an integer of large absolute value or most of the other decimals.
 Usually BigDecimal is used to precisely represent decimals. http://stackoverflow.com/questions/28972497/java-double-comparing-vs-string-comparing http://blog.csdn.net/wcxiaoych/article/details/42806313.